 The Registration of Death form is usually completed at the funeral home when the funeral arrangements are being made.
 The funeral home will register the death and send the original documents to Vital Statistics.

-After a death is registered, you can order death documents from a registry agent or Registry Connect depending on your location.
+After a death is registered, you can order death documents from a registry agent.

 All the information on a death certificate is taken from the Registration of Death form.